johnwcowan/r7rs-work/RelationsCowan.md

 between comparators and names be kept?
 Does it make sense to have a single namespace for all named comparators?

+I think it makes sense to require each named attribute to be associated with just one type globally to the database.

 Similarly, when executing restrict or extend operations remotely, we cannot in general pass an opaque Scheme closure; we need an S-expression that can be compiled to the remote system's native expressions.
+Restricting on the remote side is very important, as is projecting and joining.

 Do we want relations with computed rather than explicitly stored bodies?
 If so, how?